Gymnastics, Mental Health

 Benefits of Online Training

-Covid has really been a ‘Doozy’ for many brands, family homes, global organizations and of course for sporting communities.
+Covid has really been a ‘Doozy’ for many brands, family homes, global organizations, and of course sporting communities.
 Many look at Covid as a plague that needs to be eradicated and that may be very well true, however, everything has a downside to it, but also an upside… To illustrate this seemingly obscure viewpoint, let’s look at a recent example that anyone who is around 30 years old will probably understand:

-Remember when Wikipedia came out in January 2001 and all school teachers quickly made it a prime objective to explicitly tell all students that Wikipedia is NOT a viable source for information for class projects?
+Remember when Wikipedia came out in January 2001, and all school teachers quickly made it a prime objective to explicitly tell all students that Wikipedia is NOT a viable source for information for class projects?

-Well, of course, like anything that can be publicly edited, there is an error rate to Wikipedia sources.
-Canisius Library has done a few studies comparing Wikipedia to other online encyclopedias and Wikipedia comes in at about 80% accuracy.
+Well, of course, like anything that can be publicly edited, there is an error rate for Wikipedia sources.
+Canisius Library has done a few studies comparing Wikipedia to other online encyclopedias, and Wikipedia comes in at about 80% accuracy.
 This means that about 80% of what you see on Wikipedia is ‘correct’ and the rest is either a work in progress or just wrong.
 Other online sources have much higher accuracy rates.
 (1)

 So the teachers are right?!…Well, No, not really.
 Knowledge is NOT about the right answer… Its about how you got there and the meaning of the answer into the future (2).
 This is where traditional educational models, stemming from Comenius in the 1600’s, are under scrutiny by the new generation.
 Why?